Facials, Pedicures, Manicures, Hair treatments, Body wraps, Massage....your hot mama self could use it all.

 After spending this past weekend at a local harvest festival, my eyes are almost permanently be-dazzled from the deluge of riotous colors and lush silks of the traditional Japanese dress that dominated the "fashion" scene.
 I've decided to try to share some of that magic with you by making this Hot Mama Makeup Monday all about experimenting with color!

 Start with basic hot mama makeup-a five minute face -skipping the eye-related steps, then pick and choose from these simply bold eye looks (in this season's hottest colors, of course).
-Remember, the brown/blue/green/hazel eye recommendations are just recommendations--have fun and try out a few different looks!
+Of course, the brown/blue/green/hazel eye recommendations are just recommendations--have fun and try out a few different looks!

 If your product, service, or site targets or caters towards savvy women interested in motherhood and parenting, style, fashion, beauty, relationships, and more, a review on Make Me a Hot Mama will significantly boost your product, service, or site's visibility.
 Make Me a Hot Mama attracts a passionate, involved readership.
 We are tapped into a deep grassroots community via social media sites like Twitter and Facebook, boast a rapidly expanding subscriber base, and our growing site is ranked well on Google in addition to showing upward trending, mid-range traffic statistics on all search engines.